FirstGoodHuman/Encryptor-Decryptor/README.md

 U can use it super easly...

-1)  First when u run it, it start and download/update some libraries...
+1)  First "Run it as Administrator", when u run it, it start and download/update some libraries...
 (Need internet!)

 2)  Then, u see this massage: